Introduction to Social Media

 I am a USF employee and want to create a personal social media account.
 Are there

-University Communications and Marketing has developed a set of guidelines for employees who wish to create individual social media accounts for personal or professional use.
-Review these best practices for Individual Use of Social Media before you create your account.
-If you are a faculty member who wishes to use social media as part of your curriculum, please review the guidelines for Faculty Use of Social Media.
+University Communications and Marketing has developed a set of guidelines for employees and faculty who wish to create individual social media accounts for personal or professional use.
+Please contact the social media team in University Communications and Marketing for best practices.